xzzhouxi/xzzhouxi.github.com/_pages/activity.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/foreignaffair1.jpg" height="150"/>
 <img src="{{ site.url }}{{ site.baseurl }}/images/foreignaffair2.png" height="150"/></center><br>

 Delighted to be a part of the 5th CAU Special Program on Agricultural Diplomacy!
-As a representative member, I had the honor of delivering a speech in the opening ceremony.
+As a representative member, I had the honor of delivering a talk in the opening ceremony.

 </div>
 </div>